-As of December 31, 2020, we have a single finance lease in which we are the sublessee for a ground lease.
-The Company includes the financing lease right of use asset within real estate properties and the corresponding liability within financing lease liability in the consolidated balance sheet.
+As of December 31, 2021, we have a single finance lease in which we are the sublessee for a ground lease.
+The Company includes the financing lease right of use asset within real estate properties and the corresponding liability within financing lease liability in the consolidated balance sheets.
 The ground sublease agreement does not contain a residual value guarantee and includes multiple options to extend the sublease between nineteen and twenty years for each respective option.
-The lease has a remaining lease term of approximately 35 years, which includes the exercise of a single twenty-year renewal options.
-The financing lease liability as of December 31, 2020 represents a weighted-average incremental borrowing rate of 7.8% over the weighted-average remaining lease term of 35 years.
+The lease has a remaining lease term of approximately 34 years, which includes the exercise of a single twenty-year renewal option.
+The financing lease liability as of December 31, 2021 represents a weighted-average incremental borrowing rate of 7.8% over the weighted-average remaining lease term of 34 years.
 The incremental borrowing rate is our estimated borrowing rate on a fully-collateralized basis for the term of the respective lease.

-The following table summarizes the financing lease expense recognized during the year ended December 31, 2020 included in the Company's consolidated statements of operations.
-There were no financing leases for the year ended December 31, 2019.
+The following table summarizes the financing lease expense recognized during the years ended December 31, 2021 and 2020 included in the Company's consolidated statements of operations.

-Dec 2020 Depreciation/amortization of financing lease right-of-use assets \$ 2 Interest expense for financing lease liability 15 Total financing lease cost \$ 17
+Dec 2021 De 2020 Depreciation/amortization of financing lease right-of-use assets \$ 26 \$ 2 Interest expense for financing lease liability 175 15 Total financing lease cost \$ 201 \$ 17